-Optus launched its 3G network in October 2005 in a joint infrastructure-sharing arrangement with Vodafone.
+Optus launched its 3G network in late 2004 in a joint infrastructure-sharing arrangement with Vodafone.
 The joint network covers metropolitan areas in Adelaide, Brisbane, Canberra, the Gold Coast, Melbourne, Perth and Sydney.
-In January 2007, Optus announced plans to build a new 3G mobile network to extend coverage into rural areas, replicating the coverage of Optus's existing GSM (2G) mobile network, with reported coverage of 96 per cent of the population.
-In May 2008, Optus announced a further expansion of its 3G network to cover 98 per cent of the population by December 2009.
-Further, Optus is aiming to upgrade speeds with a view to reaching 42Mbps by mid 2010.
+137 In January 2007, Optus announced plans to build a new 3G mobile network to extend coverage

+Wilton, '3 Mobile raises its 3G game', Communications Day, 20 August 2008.